powellsr/ns-tech-training-docs/video.md

 - The projection volunteer is generally responsible for turning off booth power

 ## Typical Order of Service and Responsibilities
+- Send the welcome slides to the video output feed until service starts.
+- Send the welcome video to the livestream feed.
+- Switch video feeds as appropriate through the worship and message.
+Put up slides and visual aids briefly, but so that the livestream audience could follow and understand them as necessary.
+- Display the 'ways to give' slide briefly while the giving time is announced.
+- Play the outtro slides after service ends until the church has mostly emptied.

 ## Tips and Tricks